Damien Fitzhenry: Inter-county

-Fitzhenry first came to prominence in the early 1992 when he joined the Wexford minor hurling panel.
-He quickly moved onto the under-21 panel, however, he had little success in either of these grades.
+Fitzhenry first came to prominence in early 1992 when he joined the Wexford minor hurling panel.
+He quickly moved onto the under-21 panel; however, he had little success in either of these grades.

-In early 1993 Fitzhenry made his senior debut in the National Hurling League quarter-final against Westmeath.
+In early 1993, Fitzhenry made his senior debut in the National Hurling League quarter-final against Westmeath.
 Wexford went on to reach the National League final that year.
-The opponents on that occasion were Cork, however, the game ended in a draw.
-The replay saw extra-time being played, however, both sides ended level once again.
-At the third attempt Cork emerged victorious by 3–11 to 1–12.
-In spite of this defeat expectations were still high for the Leinster championship.
-In the final of that competition Wexford drew with arch rivals and All-Ireland champions Kilkenny and there was hope of success.
+The opponent was Cork; however, the game ended in a draw.
+The replay saw extra-time being played; however, the game ended level again.
+Cork won by 3–11 to 1–12 at the third attempt.
+In spite of this defeat, expectations were high for the Leinster Senior Hurling Championship (SHC).
+In the final of that competition Wexford drew with All-Ireland SHC title holder Kilkenny.
 The replay was a different affair as Kilkenny won handily enough by 2–12 to 0–11.

-Wexford were defeated in the Leinster final again in 1994 before disappearing from the championship at the first hurdle in 1995.
+Wexford lost the 1994 Leinster SHC final before disappearing from the championship at the first hurdle in 1995.
 By 1996 things were beginning to change in Wexford, thanks in no small way to the new manager Liam Griffin.
-Once again Fitzhenry lined out in goals in the Leinster final.
-Offaly provided the opposition on that occasion; however, history was made as Wexford won by 2–23 to 2–15.
-It was Fitzhenry's first senior Leinster title and Wexford's first since 1977.
-Wexford later defeated Galway in the penultimate game of the championship, setting up an All-Ireland final meeting with Limerick.
+Fitzhenry lined out in goals in the Leinster SHC final.
+Offaly provided the opposition; however, history was made as Wexford won by 2–23 to 2–15.
+It was Fitzhenry's first Leinster SHC title and Wexford's first since 1977.
+Wexford later defeated Galway in the penultimate game of the championship, setting up an All-Ireland Senior Hurling Championship (SHC) final meeting with Limerick.
 The Munster men were slight favourites going into the game.
-They were the beaten finalists of 1994 and had already beaten Clare, the reigning champions, in the Munster Championship.
+They were the beaten finalists of 1994 and had already beaten reigning champion Clare in the Munster Senior Hurling Championship (SHC).
 The game was far from a classic; however, it did provide excitement.
 Tom Dempsey was the hero of the day as he scored a goal after nineteen minutes to give Wexford a major advantage.
 His side led by 1–8 to 0–10 at half-time in spite of having Éamonn Scallon sent off.
 Wexford took a four-point lead in the second-half; however, this was whittled back to two points as Wexford hung on for the last twenty minutes.
 The final score of 1–13 to 0–14 showed how vital Dempsey's goal was.
-It was Fitzhenry's first All-Ireland medal and Wexford's first since 1968.
+It was Fitzhenry's first All-Ireland SHC medal and Wexford's first since 1968.